MicrosoftDocs/customer-insights/ci-docs/journeys/email-deduplication.md

 ## Known issue

-Currently, the deduplication feature doesn't remove the second customer profile from an applicable journey when a duplicated email address is detected.

-An example of how this issue might affect you:

-Let's say you have a customer who has two (or more) customer profiles (CP1 and CP2) with the same email address and you create a journey flow that says, "If my contact doesn't open an email, send a second email after a period of time."
+Deduplication prevents sending an email more than once to the same email address, but it does not exclude other contacts sharing the same email from the journey logic.

+For example, if two contacts share the same email address and the journey is set to "send a follow/up email if the contact does not open the first email":

--	The first email is sent only once (as duplication is detected).
+- the initial email is sent to only one of the contacts (because of deduplication).
--	If CP1 opens the first email, CP1 won't get the second email.
--	However, CP2 goes to “Not opened” branch and receives the second email.
+- if the contact who received the email opens it, it will not receive the follow up email.
+- Howver, the other contact sharing the same email address will go in the "not opened" branch and wil lget the follow-up email.

 [!INCLUDE [footer-include](./includes/footer-banner.md)]